UtkarshPrajapati/SQL-Sense/README.md

 ## ✨ Key Features

--   **🤖 Natural Language to SQL:** Ask questions in English; get SQL queries in return.
+-   **🤖 Natural Language to SQL:** Ask questions in English; get optimized SQL queries in return.
 -   **🚀 Direct SQL Execution:** A `/run` command to execute raw SQL queries for power users.
--   **📈 AI-Powered Insights:** Automatically generates summaries and follow-up questions from query results.
+-   **📈 AI-Powered Insights:** Automatically generates summaries and suggests relevant follow-up questions from query results.
--   **💡 AI-Powered Troubleshooting:** Automatically provides plain-English explanations and suggestions for failed SQL queries.
+-   **💡 AI-Powered Troubleshooting:** When a query fails, the AI provides a plain-English explanation of the error and suggests a fix based on your database schema.
 -   **🛡️ Advanced Security:** Intercepts potentially harmful queries.
 Data-modifying queries (e.g., `UPDATE`, `INSERT`) require user confirmation, while structure-altering queries (e.g., `DROP`, `ALTER`) are blocked entirely.
--   **👁️ Dynamic Schema Viewer:** An interactive sidebar displays your database schemas, tables, and columns in real-time.
+-   **👁️ Dynamic Schema Viewer:** An interactive, collapsible sidebar displays your database schemas, tables, and columns in real-time.
--   **⚡ Interactive Querying:** Click-to-run buttons appear on suggested SQL, allowing for one-click execution right from the chat.
+-   **⚡ Interactive Querying:** Click-to-run buttons appear on suggested SQL code blocks, allowing for one-click execution right from the chat.
 -   **⚙️ On-the-Fly Configuration:** Update database credentials and API keys from the UI without needing to restart the server.
+Your settings are securely saved in a local `.env` file.
+-   **💬 Session-Based History:** Chat history is tied to your browser session, providing a persistent and private workspace.
+Start a new chat anytime.
--   **💬 Modern Chat Interface:** A sleek, responsive, and user-friendly chat UI built with TailwindCSS, featuring toast notifications and a seamless user experience.
+-   **🎨 Modern Material UI:** A sleek, responsive, and user-friendly chat UI built with TailwindCSS and inspired by Material Design, featuring toast notifications and a seamless user experience.

 ---

 ## 🚀 Project Showcase

-A visual tour of SQL-Sense, from its architecture to its user interface.
+A visual tour of DataFlow, from its architecture to its user interface.

 <details>
 <summary><strong>🏛️ System Architecture & Workflow (Click to Expand)</strong></summary>